 - 2018 Mazda CX-5

 These Mazda CX-5 model years have recorded fewer complaints over the years and are likely to require fewer repairs and less maintenance to keep them running.

-The newer models in the second generation (2017 - present) benefit from a lot of the feedback given by users of the older model.
+The newer models in the second generation (2017 - present) benefit from a lot of the older model’s feedback.
 In 2017, Mazda overhauled the CX-5 by redesigning its exterior and including additional features to help the car perform better.

 8 QUESTIONS TO ASK WHEN BUYING A USED CAR